Timothy Yee Embroiled in Unsuitability Dispute

 Investors who rely on their brokers for recommendations may be able to recover their losses through FINRA arbitration.

-According to an Acceptance, Waiver, and Consent agreement dated January 13, 2016, Timothy Yee consented to the findings that and his spouse participated in private securities transactions by purchasing securities in privately-held companies using personal funds, without providing written notice to his member firm and obtaining its approval violating FINRA Rules 3280 and 2010.
+According to a Letter of Acceptance, Waiver, and Consent agreement dated January 13, 2016, Timothy Yee consented to the entry of findings that and his spouse allegedly participated in private securities transactions by purchasing securities in privately-held companies using personal funds, without providing written notice to his member firm and obtaining its approval.

 FINRA Rule 3280